 C&I engineers are also employed by companies who produce control and instrumentation equipment.

 - Individual company websites.

-Control and instrumentation engineers (C&I engineers) need to have a good understanding of the main processes of the organisation they are working for.
+You will need to have a good understanding of the main processes of the organisation employing you.

 For this reason, initial training is usually in-house and involves an introduction to various operations and training on manufacturing processes, testing, quality standards, assembly and installation, all specific to the company.
 This training is usually conducted by senior engineers.

 Most engineers work towards achieving professional engineer status, typically becoming a chartered engineer (CEng).
 This is an internationally-recognised engineering qualification, which is awarded by the Engineering Council.
 CEng status provides higher earning potential and improved career prospects.

 To become chartered you need to be a member of a professional institution to be able to apply through them for registration.

 The process of becoming chartered is more straightforward if you have certain academic qualifications, which include: